msput86/SecretProject/README.md

 # &lt;something&gt;Locator
-The application that helps you to find your love and to KILL HER!
+The application that helps you to find what you want!